Custom Templates

 add_action('lwa_get_template_data_custom-template', 'my_lwa_get_template_data_custom_template');

-$lwa PHP Variable
+PHP Variable

-You'll notice in our template files that the $lwa PHP variable is used regularly throughout. $lwa is an associative array containing all the options passed onto the LoginWithAJAX::output() function.
+is an associative array containing all the options passed onto the LoginWithAJAX::output()

 Parent Templates